Alan Levin (filmmaker): Documentary career

 He partnered with Bill Moyers to film a number of documentaries.
-The Secret Government: The Constitution in Crisis looked at the activities of the CIA leading up to the Iran-Contra Affair.
-It earned Levin his second Emmy.
+The Secret Government: The Constitution in Crisis looked at the activities of the CIA leading up to the Iran–Contra affair.
+It earned Levin his second Emmy, a News and Documentary Emmy.

 Levin would later make documentaries for HBO.
-With his son, Marc Levin and his production partner Daphne Pinkerson, he made Thug Life about the lives of four prisoners in Washington.
-It earned him his third Emmy in 1999.
+With his son, Marc Levin, and his production partner Daphne Pinkerson, he made Thug Life in D.C. about the lives of four prisoners in Washington.

-He died in Maplewood, New Jersey in February 2006.
+He died in Maplewood, New Jersey, in February 2006.